-The Paper Machete is a weekly live magazine.
-The show is free to attend; it takes place every Saturday at 3p in the Green Mill.
+The Paper Machete is a weekly "live magazine."
+It takes place every Saturday at 3p in the Green Mill & is free to attend.

 With cabaret tunes from